 BEYOND THE CLASSROOM

-Learning outside the confines of the Riverview Academy of Math & Science campus provides significant opportunities for growth and discovery.
+Learning outside the confines of the Riverview Academy Math & Science campus provides significant opportunities for growth and discovery.
 It begins with visits to the Glazer Children's Museum and The Florida Aquarium.
-Adding to our fourth graders Marine Biology studies is a behind the scene discovery at Sea World.
+Adding to our Fifth graders Marine Biology studies is a behind the scene discovery at Crystal River Swimming with the Manatees.
 Sixth graders experience a hands-on 2-day field study trip to Bone Valley hunting for fossils, canoeing on Peace River and discovering Florida's ecosystem.
 Seventh graders swim with the Dolphins during a 3-day Florida Keys trip.
 Washington DC provides eight graders with in person Civics lessons.

 POLICIES & PROCEDURES/CODE OF CONDUCT